Vyral/terrence-boykin/_posts/2022-08-12-an-interview-with-rich-cohen-of-movement-mortgage.md

 {% include excerpt.html %}

-What happens when interest rates increase, and you no longer qualify for your loan while you’re under contract for new construction?
-You can be put in a difficult position if you don’t handle it well.
-That’s why today, I invited Rich Cohen of Movement Mortgage, an expert on these real estate situations, to provide his professional advice and solutions.&nbsp;
+What happens when interest rates increase and you no longer qualify for your loan while you’re under contract for new construction?
+You will be put in a difficult position if you don’t handle it well.
+That’s why today I invited Rich Cohen of Movement Mortgage, an expert on these real estate situations, to provide his professional advice and solutions.&nbsp;

 **Feel free to watch the full interview or use these timestamps to browse specific topics at your leisure:**